-Reinhardt University has signed and returned the certification and agreement form to receive its Higher Education Emergency Relief Fund (HEERF) allocation from the CARES Act.
+Reinhardt University has signed and returned the certification and agreement form to receive its Higher Education Emergency Relief Fund (HEERF) allocations from HEERF I (CARES Act), HEERF II, and HEERF III.
 As required by law, Reinhardt intends to and is in the process of providing the mandated amount of 50% of funding in the form of emergency financial aid grants to students.
-The total amount of emergency financial aid grant funding allocated to and received by Reinhardt is $639,200.
+The total amount of emergency financial aid grant funding allocated to and received by Reinhardt is $3,281,440.

-Reinhardt has determined that all students who meet the eligibility requirements specified by the Department of Education, have filed a completed 2019-2020 FAFSA prior to the end of the Spring 2020 semester, and have completed attendance (not fully Withdrawn) for the Spring 2020 semester are eligible to receive funding.
+Per the requirements that were set at the time of HEERF I (CARES Act) funding distribution, Reinhardt determined that all students who meet the eligibility requirements specified by the Department of Education, have filed a completed 2019-2020 FAFSA prior to the end of the Spring 2020 semester, and have completed attendance (not fully Withdrawn) for the Spring 2020 semester are eligible to receive funding.
 The determination of the amounts distributed to each student is based on the disruption of campus activities when all on-campus Spring 2020 coursework was moved online.

 Because the capability to attend all online coursework was not previously required of on-campus students, each student that attended on-campus coursework during the Spring 2020 semester incurred an additional requirement to possess a computer system and have internet access at home to complete coursework for the semester.
 Whether the student previously had the technology required to participate in online coursework or not, these emergency payments represent reimbursement of expenses required to participate in fully online coursework.